 I make Palak Paneer quite often at home and when making it for regular everyday meals, I prefer this version which requires very less oil as compared to the restaurant-style one and is quite healthy to eat on a regular basis.

 To make it, blanch the spinach and puree the spinach as mentioned in the process below.
-Now heat 1 tbsp ghee or oil in a pan.
+Now heat 1 tablespoon ghee or oil in a pan.
 Once the oil is hot, add hing and cumin seeds.

 Once they start to crackle, add tomato puree, and cook for a few minutes.
 Now add coriander powder and red chilli powder and spinach puree.
 Cook for another minute and then add paneer cubes.
 Cook for a minute and a very simple home-style palak paneer is ready in no time.